(Ethiopian red pepper spice paste)

 - Store in the refrigerator for up to a week or freeze portions for later use.

-- Berberé Powder: omit the onion, garlic, water and oil.
+- Dry Berberé Spice Mix: Omit the onion, garlic, water and oil.
 Mix all the spices together and store in an airtight jar.
 Add the powder when paste is called for in recipes.
+Stored in a cool, dark place, this spice mix should keep its flavor for about 4 to 6 months.

 - You can make berbere as spicy or as mild as you like.
 Just vary the amount of pepper flakes and cayenne in the recipe.